Dr. James Sims currently serves as Chief Medical Officer here at St Hope Foundation.

 What brought you to St. Hope?

 Working in the area of HIV for over 10 years, I have witnessed the evolution of this disease on a personal and professional level.
-It has given me the knowledge to know that the treatment of individuals affected by HIV is best served through a multi-disciplinary team that provide patient centered care.
+It has given me the knowledge to know that the treatment of individuals affected by HIV is best served through a multi-disciplinary team that provides patient-centered care.
 St Hope foundation embodies this vision.
 The opportunity to be part of this organization is heartfelt and gives me the fuel that drives my hope of disease eradication.